Drug and Alcohol Testing, Part 1: Introduction

 The World of Drug and Alcohol Testing is a Very Large One

 AT THE beginning of another Hub regarding drug abuse, I made the rather obvious statement that drug use in the world (actually, I think I said America) is ubiquitous.
 The corollary is testing for drug and alcohol abuse in America, but not the world, is just as ubiquitous.
 It surprised me when I realized I had written so few hubs on drug testing given that is what I do for a living; I guess it is because politics is a lot more fun.
-As a result, I thought I would begin a series on the rather large drug testing industry and answer questions you might have as we go.
+Consequently, I thought I would begin a series on the rather large drug testing industry and answer questions you might have as we go.
 If you are interested, check us out.
-We are Alcohol & Drug Testing Services, LLC, a nationwide on-site testing company that mainly the Department of Transportation regulated companies as well as those private companies and corporations wanting to keep a drug-free workplace.
-If I don't say so myself, and I don't, our clients and regulators do it for us, we are one of the most respected collection companies in the industry.
-OK, enough of the self-promotion.
+We are Alcohol & Drug Testing Services, LLC, a nationwide on-site testing company that serves mainly Department of Transportation regulated companies as well as those private companies and corporations wanting to keep a drug-free workplace.

 The drug-testing industry, as I said, is absolutely huge.
 When I talk about drug-testing, I would imagine most of you might think about the federal program for testing all the truck drivers, the testing for steroid use of major league sports players, military drug testing, and the like.
 If you take all of these kinds of drug testing scenarios and add them all up, they are a drop in the bucket to the gorilla in the drug-testing industry room ... insurance.
 Yep, blew my socks off.
 I was visiting one of the laboratories that processes the urine samples we collect when they told us that.
 We perform roughly 72,000 individual drug and alcohol collections annually for one of our largest clients and that doesn't even get people from the laboratory to blink.
 The insurance industry is responsible for requesting probably 70 - 80% of all drug and alcohol collections accomplished in America.